2016 Spanish general election: Parties and lists

-In Asturias, Asturias Forum announced its intention to continue their electoral coalition with the People's Party, due to the PP–FAC tandem obtaining 3 out of the 8 seats at stake in the December election.
+In Asturias, Asturias Forum announced its intention to continue their electoral alliance with the People's Party, due to the PP–FAC tandem obtaining 3 out of the 8 seats at stake in the December election.
 Meanwhile, in Navarre, both Navarrese People's Union and PP were likely to maintain their alliance ahead of the upcoming general election, aiming at keeping their status as the first political force in the region.
 Izquierda-Ezkerra started talks with Podemos ahead of an alliance, whereas Geroa Bai and EH Bildu were open to "exploring" coalition possibilities after failing to make headway in the Congress in the region after the 2015 election.
 After Podemos and I-E rejected their offer of building a common platform, both parties studied the option of running together, but ended up discarding such a possibility.
-Both PSOE and NCa announced their intention of continuing their alliance in the Canary Islands, whereas the PP offered to maintain its alliance with PAR in Aragon.
+Both PSOE and New Canaries announced their intention of continuing their alliance in the Canary Islands, whereas the PP offered to maintain its alliance with Aragonese Party in Aragon.